 The wonderful thing about fiction is that it allows us to experience things in our imagination that we’d never be able to encounter in real life.
 Unfortunately, when it comes to fictional foods, imagination just doesn’t always cut it.
 Still, we can’t help but wonder what it would be like to fill our stomachs with some of those impossibly fantastic dishes that we’ve seen in movies, television, and literature.

 Well, it looks like we’re in luck, because after scouring the internet for recipes (and even coming up with a few of our own), we’ve managed to gather together this list of instructions on how to make seven of the most delicious fictional foods of all time.
-From Calvin and Hobbes' Chocolate Frosted Sugar Bombs to Charlie and the Chocolate Factory's Fizzy Lifting Drinks, these recipes are sure to bring your favorite fictional foods to life.
+From Calvin and Hobbes' Chocolate Frosted Sugar Bombs to Charlie and the Chocolate Factory's Fizzy Lifting Drinks, and you can make all of these wonderful recopies with our commercial blenders.

 6 Fictional Foods